ChinJY/Project-OpaNoid/Software/Software readme.md

     -   Save ```Software/Raspberry Pi/Opanoid_controller.c``` into your robot's Raspberry Pi

-    -   On your Raspberry Pi, transfer the motion capture log in ```Software/project_opanoid/walk_data``` into the same folder as the controller program
+    -   On your Raspberry Pi, copy the desired motion capture logs from ```Software/project_opanoid/walk_data``` to the same folder as the controller program

     -   Replace the path in line 29 of the controller program to the that of the motion capture log